icinganalysis/icinganalysis.github.io/content/Conclusions of the Meteorological Instruments Thread.md

 parameters proved so formidable that neither attempt was completely successful.
 The Ames Laboratory developed a heated-wire instrument for measuring liquid water content that provided excellent in flight, in the hands of research personnel.
-However, it was to complicated for automatic operation; and reduction of data was a complex and difficult procedure, therefore, it was never used extensively.
+However, it was too complicated for automatic operation; and reduction of data was a complex and difficult procedure, therefore, it was never used extensively.
 The net result was an excellent research instrument and a very meager amount of data.
 Meanwhile, the